Jack Daugherty (baseball)

 John Michael "Jack" Daugherty (born July 3, 1960) is a former major league first baseman and outfielder for parts of seven seasons with the Texas Rangers, Houston Astros, Cincinnati Reds and Montreal Expos.

 Career

 Amateur career

 Daugherty played high school baseball at Kearny High School, in San Diego, California.
 At the collegiate level he played for the University of Arizona, and was signed as an undrafted free agent by the Oakland Athletics on October 9, 1982.

-Minors & Independent League
+Minors and independent league

 Daugherty was released by the A's in January 1984 after only one season in their farm system.
 He played the 1984 season for the independent Helena Gold Sox of the Pioneer Baseball League before signing with the Montreal Expos in December.

 Montreal Expos

 Daugherty made his major league debut in 1987 as a first baseman with the Montreal Expos.
 He was 1 for 10 in 11 games with his only hit coming against Greg Maddux.
 After spending the entire 1988 season in the minors, batting .285 for the Indianapolis Indians, he was sent to the Texas Rangers to complete an earlier deal in which the Rangers sent Tom O'Malley to the Expos for a player to be named later.